about

 A tattoo of a simple outline of a running horse on a person's upper arm.

-Knitting has been a big part of my journey as a creative.
-As an outlet, it has been a slow, patient process to develop my knit products, but an invaluable opportunity to grow and strengthen my knowledge of patterns, shaping, fibers, and hand made production.
+Knitting has been an outlet for me over my years in university.
+It has been a slow, patient process to develop my knit products, but an invaluable opportunity to grow and strengthen my knowledge of patterns, garment shaping, my fiber knowledge, and the process of hand made production.